desanker/malawi/manuscript.md

 To continue the assessments underpinning the formulation of adaptation plans in the country, Malawi has recently accessed the GCF Readiness Support Programme to further advance the NAP process.
 Outputs form this project, when ready. will be integrated into updates and revisions of the NAP.

+This chapter will contain a summary of the NAP containing the key priorities to be communicated.

 ## Main references for the Malawi Open NAP